pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     | `torch.zeros`         | 0                                    |
     | `torch.zeros_like`    | 0                                    |

-4. The fill-value of a sparse tensor can be acquired via `fill_value()` method that returns a strided `torch.Tensor` instance that has the same dtype and storage location properties as the elements of the sparse tensor:
+4. The fill value of a sparse tensor can be acquired via `fill_value()` method that returns a strided `torch.Tensor` instance that has the same dtype and storage location properties as the elements of the sparse tensor: